dalesgit/wiki-vim/Gratitude Journal.md

 # Gratitude Journal

+##  02 Oct 2024 Wed 09:28 AM

+For praying together.
+Having a system.
+For the tripod/selfie-stick that may work for me with my Thursday sessions.

 ## 2024-10-01 Tue

 For the way in which Moses walked into my life with the reading of Lectio.
 For the gym yesterday and the lectures on [freedom.](freedom..md)